PieterPenninckx/resource-management-in-rust/src/an-example-of-using-a-resource-in-rust.md

 In the pseudocode example we ignored the error handling.
 In real Rust code, we cannot ignore errors that occur.
-This makes the code longer.
+For this reason, the equivalent in Rust is a bit longer.

 ```rust
 use std::fs::File;